codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

-- The file is guaranteed to exist and be of multiple lines
+- The file is guaranteed to exist and contain multiple lines
 - Output should contain the full lines that match the pattern

 # Stage 3: Multiple-file search